 USCIS has given clear guidance that, if a benefit is not listed explicitly in the rule, then it is not classified as public benefit and will not count towards the public charge determination.
 So, don’t sweat too much on this.
 See below screenshot.

-October 15th, 2019.
-Any application that is post marked, meaning received by USICIS on or after October 15th, fall under the new USCIS rules for Public Charge.
+February 24, 2020.
+Any application that is postmarked, meaning received by USCIS on or after February 24, 2020, fall under the new USCIS rules for Public Charge.

 Yes, it will very likely add more delays to the current processing times.
 Because, the adjudicator has to review the application, if there was any public benefit used and will count towards public charge.
 Also, as needed they may also require form I-944 “Declaration of Self-Sufficiency, which could even lead to more delays as that is a more comprehensive form.

 Well, in fact, many courts blocked the public charge rule from going into effect on Oct 15th, 2019.
 But, Trump administration took the case to Supreme court and they got judgment in favor of them and lifted the injunction order.
 So, except in Illinois, USCIS is cleared to implement public charge rule.

 That’s about it folks…What do you think of the Public Charge Bill ?
 How else do you think, it will impact ?
 Add your comments, thoughts.